CDAGaming/CraftPresence-Wow-Edition/README.md

 *   `/cp view dimensions` - Displays all Dimension Names available for use, requires `Show Current Dimension` to be enabled
 *   `/cp view biomes` - Displays all Biome Names available for use, requires `Show Current Biome` to be enabled
 *   `/cp view servers` - Displays all Server Addresses available for use, requires `Show Game State` to be enabled
-*   `/cp view guis` - Displays all Gui Names available for use, if Per-Gui is Enabled
+*   `/cp view guis` - Displays all Gui Names available for use, if Per-Gui is enabled
-*   `/cp view items` - Displays all Item Names available for use, if Per-Item is Enabled
+*   `/cp view items` - Displays all Item Names available for use, if Per-Item is enabled
+*   `/cp view entities` - Displays all Entity Names available for use, if Per-Entity is enabled
-*   `/cp (help | ?)` - Help Command to display the Above Commands and These Explanations
+*   `/cp (help | ?)` - Help Command to display the above commands and these explanations

 ## KeyBinds
 CraftPresence currently contains the following KeyBinds: